 So, yes.
 I’m a romantic fatalist.
 I’m also a tequila girl, but that’s another story.

-Way back when my teenage self, filled with the optimism and hope that comes with youth, used to imagine he would leap from the stage and drag me into his arms.
-He’d kiss me passionately then declare me to be the one in front of the sold-out stadium even though we’d never met, and he didn’t know me from Eve.
+Way back when my teenage self, filled with the optimism and hope that comes with youth, used to imagine the LG would leap from the stage and drag me into his arms.
+He’d kiss me passionately then declare me to be the one in front of the sold-out Stadium even though we’d never met, and he didn’t know me from Eve.

 I mean, even Eve got way more action than I’ve ever had just from taking a bite from a bloody apple.
 All I ever got from eating a Granny Smith was fucking indigestion.

 The LG and I would then go on to live the happily ever after life we hear about in fairy tales or read about in OK or Hello magazine.